richfrick/news-app-ui/README.md

    `news-app-ui`

-3. Install dependencies
+3. Build the docker image

+   `docker build <image_name> .`

+4. Start the container

+   `docker run <image_name>`

+5. By default vite will run the app on `http://localhost:5173/` if it is free but the teminal will tell you the port it has been opened on.

+6. Run unit tests (written using vitest & react-testing-library)

    `npm install`
+   `npm test`

-4. Run tests the (written using vitest & react-testing-library)
+7. Run e2e tests (written using playwright)

-   `npm run test`

-5. Start the app by running

-   `npm run dev`
+   `npm run test:e2e`

-6. By default vite will run the app on `http://localhost:5173/` if it is free but the teminal will tell you the port it has been opened on.

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)